Wilder Campo de Montiel

 - Restored natural processes

-- A more sustainable farmland environment
+- A more sustainable farmland habitat

 - Increased populations of the reintroduced Iberian lynx and of the Iberian imperial eagle, Montagu's Harrier, Little bustard and other steppe-like habitat bird species